 “… as high as 94 percent of people deem lightheartedness as a necessary factor in dealing with difficulties associated with stressful life events.”

-–David Rosen, Professor of Psychiatry and Behavioral Science, Texas A & M University, May 2005
+–David Rosen, Professor of Psychiatry and Behavioral Science, Texas A & M University

 You have permission to laugh at all the crazy, zany, exasperating, nonsensical, and nutball things your child does or says, just never in their presence… or in anyone’s presence who doesn’t understand.
-It doesn’t mean you don’t love or care your child, but it helps your own mental health.
-In the support groups I run, a parent will occasionally share a funny story about their troubled child and the room roars with laughter.
+It doesn’t mean you don’t love or care your child, but humor really helps your own mental health.
+In the support groups I facilitate, a parent will occasionally share a funny story about their troubled child and the room roars with laughter.

-The 15-year-old girl had professed suicidal thoughts for so long that no one could remember a time when tragedy wasn’t looming.
+True story – A 15-year-old girl had professed suicidal thoughts for so long that no one could remember a time when tragedy wasn’t looming.
 They had locked up every potentially dangerous item, but the terrified parents were never certain they could keep her safe from herself.
 Removing the knives and rope was obvious.
-But household chemicals?
-Daily life became a quest to guess what else she could possibly use to kill herself, then hide it.
-But her mother realized one day that her daughter would probably not ingest household chemicals.
-They tasted too bad, and mom knew she would not go through the discomfort.
+But household cleaners?
+What weapon of self-harm would be next?
+Daily life became a quest to guess what else she could use to kill herself, then to hide it.
+But her mother realized one day that her picky daughter would never ingest chemicals; they tasted too bad.

 You can’t scare me, I have teenagers!

-The 20-year-old schizophrenic son angrily obsessed that his mother spoke with his school counselor when he was 11.
+True story – The 20-year-old schizophrenic son angrily obsessed that his mother spoke with his school counselor when he was 11.
 He railed that this invasion of privacy was wrong, immoral, hurtful, illegal, unethical, and stupid, and every other sin he could think of.
-Mom learned to let him vent, but one day she became exasperated and said, “That was nine years ago!
+Mom had long learned to just let him vent, but one day she became exasperated and said, “That was nine years ago!
 I apologized a hundred times.
 What more do you want?”
 The son stopped for a moment, confused, and said, “I don’t believe you.
 Did you erase my memory again?”

-The 16-year-old daughter had bipolar disorder.
-She also had grandiose plans to become a famous person and lead an “epic” life.
-She was immensely proud of having an ‘exciting’ disorder that gave her permission to be crazy.
+True story – The 16-year-old daughter had ADHD and bipolar disorder.
+She had grandiose plans to become a famous person and lead an “epic” life.
+She was immensely proud of having an ‘exciting’ disorder that gave her ‘permission’ to be crazy.
 Once she made an unsuccessful attempt to lose weight, explaining, “I tried anorexia but didn’t have the discipline.”

 The main purpose of holding children’s parties is to remind yourself that there are children more awful than your own… or maybe not.

-Several parents with troubled children were sharing their frustration from hearing ‘normal’ families talk proudly about their wonderful children, and the fun things they did together.
-Each parent had had similar experiences, which made them feel a mix of emotions–embarrassed, ashamed, left out.
+True story – Several parents at a support group were sharing their frustration from hearing friends talk proudly about their wonderful children, and the fun things they did together.
+Each parent had similar experiences, and each felt embarrassed, ashamed, left out.
 One mom finally blurted, “Those stupid happy families, I hate them!”